 Building your own home could remain just a dream unless you manage to put your finances in order before starting the project.
 A self-build mortgage specialist is perhaps the only way to get the funds you need, but what is it, and how to access one?
 Find out how this type of mortgage works, which are its risks, and what to consider before applying.

-What Is a Self Build Mortgage?
+What Is a Self-Build Mortgage?

-While lenders will give you a single lump of money for a standard mortgage, a self-build mortgage involves the gradual release of sums in installments as your project develops.
+While lenders will give you a single lump of money for a standard mortgage, a self-build mortgage involves the gradual release of sums in instalments as your project develops.
 This system reduces the lender’s risk, helping them ensure the funds are spent as planned.

 Thanks to the gradual release of the funds, the lender not only minimises their risks but also manages your finances, so you won’t run out of money halfway through the project.

-Types of Self Build Mortgages
+Types of Self-Build Mortgages

 There are two types of self-build mortgages, the arrear type, and the advance type.
 If you access an arrear-type self-build mortgage, the payments are released after each stage has been completed.
 You are responsible for any upfront costs, such as the purchase of materials and paying the constructors.